LeilaTanyani/kitti-lidar-camera-fusion/README.md

 2. Place the unzipped sensor streams into the `data/` directory.

 ### Running the Pipeline
-Open the notebook in the `notebooks/` directory or upload it directly to Google Colab to run the cells sequentially.
+ To run the cells sequentially, upload it directly to Google Colab.